Appointing a Power of Attorney

 A plan to establish a fiduciary relationship with a professional to serve as power of attorney is relevant when children live at a distance or reside locally but have not proven to be responsible.
 In many situations, parents do not wish to burden children with power of attorney responsibility.
 There are also situations where parents do not trust adult children to serve in these roles.

-Appointing a professional power of attorney eliminates the potential of hurt feelings of one child being appointed over another to serve in a fiduciary capacity.
+Appointing a power of attorney who is a professional eliminates the potential of hurt feelings of one child being appointed over another to serve in a fiduciary capacity.
 We know that family jealousies exist and that children do not always get along.
 A professional appointment eliminates the possibility that a child assigned power of attorney may act in ways that do not support the parent’s best interest to protect health, property, or money.

 Statistics indicate that the majority of elder abuse presenting in financial abuse is by family perpetrators who are children of the elderly parent.
 In many situations, adult children with control of parental finances are tempted to use the funds for their own use to pay monthly bills or take out loans that are rarely, if ever, repaid.
 There is a hesitation to use funds to pay for care of an aging parent as this would reduce the amount of an inheritance.